 The Z-Wave chip is built for battery-powered devices and usually remains in a power-saving mode to consume less energy, then waking up only to perform its function.

-With the Z-Wave mesh networks, all devices in the house bounce wireless signals around the house.
-Resulting in low power consumption, then allowing devices to work for a long time without us needing to replace their batteries.
+This results in low power consumption, then allows devices to work for a long time without us needing to replace their batteries.

 2. Hardware